-The United States is designating Iran’s Islamic Revolutionary Guard Corps (IRGC) as a foreign terrorist organization.
+The United States designated Iran’s Islamic Revolutionary Guard Corps (IRGC) as a foreign terrorist organization in 2019.

 “This unprecedented step, led by the Department of State, recognizes the reality that Iran is not only a State Sponsor of Terrorism, but that the IRGC actively participates in, finances, and promotes terrorism as a tool of statecraft,” President Trump said in a statement April 8, 2019.

 “The IRGC is the Iranian government’s primary means of directing and implementing its global terrorist campaign,” he emphasized.

 Iran’s Islamic Revolutionary Guard Corps was added April 15, 2019, to the State Department’s list of foreign terrorist organizations.
-The list includes 67 other terrorist organizations, including Hizballah, Hamas, Palestinian Islamic Jihad, Kata’ib Hizballah, and al-Ashtar Brigades.
+The list includes 67 other terrorist organizations, including Hezbollah, Hamas, Palestinian Islamic Jihad, Kataeb Hezbollah, and al-Ashtar Brigades.

-This is the first time that the United States has ever named a part of another government as a foreign terrorist organization.
+It was the first time the United States named a part of another government as a foreign terrorist organization.

 Iran’s Islamic Revolutionary Guard Corps emerged in 1979 to carry out the regime’s revolutionary goals at home and abroad.
 It operates independently from Iran’s military, answering only to the Supreme Leader.
 Primarily through its Quds Force, the IRGC carries out and directs Tehran’s dangerous and destabilizing global terrorist campaigns.

 The IRGC terrorizes many countries

 In recent years, IRGC Quds Force terrorist planning has been uncovered and disrupted in many countries, including Germany, Bosnia, Bulgaria, Kenya, Bahrain and Turkey.
 According to a State Department fact sheet, the IRGC:

 - Plotted a terrorist attack in 2011 against the Saudi ambassador to the U.S. on American soil.
 (Fortunately, this plot was foiled.)